lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Lighting a spark under a `disengaged`(incompetent) employee won’t happen overnight.
 - Open an honest and `empathetic`(kind) dialogue
 - Matching prospective employers and employees is a `nuanced`(subtle difference) process, and any attempt to automate it requires the utmost `rigor`(severe)
+- When industry leaders, established businesses and newly `minted`(created) companies `collide` on the topic of cutting edge technologies, collaboration can spur innovation
+- The spirit of interconnection `with regard to` the IoT ecosystem `compelled`(strongly urged) us to take part in the tournament.

 ## Basketball

-- I know the perception of me is that I can score the basketball well.
+- I know the `perception`(opinion) of me is that I can score the basketball well.
 - I'm aware that the public perceives me as a good basketball scorer.
 - i've been asked to do pretty much everything from rebounding to defending to initiating to scoring.